 However, sitting back and enjoying the sun goes down can be just as enjoyable with a mocktail as with a cocktail.
 This non-alcoholic Mojito is packed with antioxidants and the fermented goodness of kombucha!
 Whether you make your own or buy it at a store it’s a great and refreshing treat for both you and your gut.
 Quick and easy to make the whole family can enjoy it and it will go over great with any designated drivers at a party!

 There are about 2 dozen species and hundreds of types of mint.
 In ancient Rome, it was believed that mint exhilarated the mind.
-Mint is a source of manganese, copper and vitamin C. Mint is beneficial for the stomach, shown to relieve symptoms of irritable bowel disease.
+Mint is a source of manganese, copper, and vitamin C. Mint is beneficial for the stomach, shown to relieve symptoms of irritable bowel disease.
 Aiding digestion and reducing colonic muscle spasms.
-The secondary compound Perillyl alcohol in mint has exhibited benefits against reducing the growth of tumours of the pancreas, mammary and liver.
-Mint also protects against cancers of the digestive tract, lungs and skin.
+The secondary compound Perillyl alcohol in mint has exhibited benefits against reducing the growth of tumors of the pancreas, mammary, and liver.
+Mint also protects against cancers of the digestive tract, lungs, and skin.
 The essential oils in mint have beneficial anti-microbial properties.
 Mint is also an anti-inflammatory plant.

 Coconut Palm Sugar

 Derived from coconuts, which originated in the East Indies, Melanesia or the Tropics of America.
-There are very different types of coconut palm, which are differentiated by the nuts colour, size and shape.
+There are very different types of coconut palms, which are differentiated by the nuts color, size, and shape.
 It has a trace amount of minerals and vitamins.
 Coconut Palm sugar is low on the glycemic index and lowers in fructose.

 Kombucha is over two thousand years old, originating in China, it was thought to be an elixir of immortality.
 Made from medicinal mushrooms, known as SCOBY (Symbiotic Community Of Bacteria and Yeast).
 It has been shown to improve digestion, aid in the loss of weight at the same time detoxifying the body.
 Kombucha helps to increase energy, reduces pain and has been shown to aid and assist in the prevention of cancer.